lamartinecabral/reference/README.md

 		&& fabs(cross(a-b, a-c)) < EPS
 		&& fabs(cross(c-d, c-a)) < EPS;
 }
+// determine if line segment from a to b intersects with
+// line segment from c to d
 bool SegmentsIntersect(PT a, PT b, PT c, PT d) {
 	if (LinesCollinear(a, b, c, d)) {
 		if (dist2(a, c) < EPS || dist2(a, d) < EPS ||